 - Nomination submissions must include the following:

 - the official award nomination form, completed

-- nomination letter from a resident or resident peer (current or recently graduated), addressing every element of the criteria below
+- nomination letter from a resident or resident peer (current or recently graduated), addressing every element of the criteria above

 - a second letter of support from a postgraduate dean, program director, department chair or division director

 - curriculum vitae of the candidate (no more than 3 pages in length)